When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 Alternatively, if there is a line of sight between both transceivers, then $h(\mathbf{p},\mathbf{q},t)$ can be modelled as a non-zero-mean complex circular Gaussian random variable:

 where $h_R$ and $h_I$, which are zero-mean independent real Gaussian random variables with variance $1/2$, represent the ensemble of scattered waves arriving to the receiver's antenna, and $L$ is a real number representing the strength of the line of sight component.
 The ratio $K=L^2/\mathrm{var}(h_R+jh_I)$ is called the Rician factor.
-If $K\neq 0$, the distribution of Note that when $K=0$, we have Rayleigh fading. then we say that we have Rician fading \cite{bookComm2} and the norm of $h(\mathbf{p},\mathbf{q},t)$ is a random variable with a Rician probability distribution function.
+If $K\neq 0$, then we say that we have Rician fading \cite{bookComm2} and $|h(\mathbf{p},\mathbf{q},t)|$ is a random variable with a Rician probability distribution function.
+But, when $K=0$, we have Rayleigh fading.

 There are other common probabilistic distributions used to model $|h(\mathbf{p},\mathbf{q},t)|$, such as the Nakagami distribution.
-Unlike the Rayleigh and the Rician distributions, not all of the other models have physical interpretations, as some distributions are used only because they fit well experimental results.
+Unlike the Rayleigh and the Rician distributions, not all other models have physical interpretations, as some distributions are used only because they fit the experimental results well.

-We now address the modeling of the spatial variations of the small-scale fading.
+We now address the modeling of the spatial variations of small-scale fading.
 As the name indicates, the magnitude of $h(\mathbf{p},\mathbf{q},t)$ varies significantly over very small distances.
 Many experiments show that the small-scale fading coherence distance is usually lower than $\approx \lambda/2$.
 There is no universal model to describe its spatial correlation \cite{Mob9}, but there is an important theoretical model derived by Jakes \cite{bookComm3} for the case where the receiver is surrounded by a ring of uniformly distributed scatterers.
 In this scenario, the small-scale fading has a Rayleigh distribution and the following normalized spatial correlation:

-where $J_0()$ is the Bessel function of first kind and zeroth order.
+where $J_0()$ is the Bessel function of the first kind and zero-th order.
 It is possible to simulate the 2D random field representing the small-scale fading with the Jakes model using numerical techniques such as those of \cite{CommSim2}.
 If the conditions of the environment differ from those required in the Jakes model, (\ref{eq:MPC:3}) would not be a good model for the spatial correlation function.
-Alternative models have been developed in the literature { see \cite{bookComm2}}, but as with the jakes model, the decorrelation distance is generally around $\lambda/2$. \end{itemize}
+Alternative models have been developed in the literature { see \cite{bookComm2}}, but as with the Jakes model, their decorrelation distance is generally around $\lambda/2$.